New physics search via angular distribution of $B \rightarrow D^* \ell {\nu}_{\ell}$ decay in the light of the new lattice data: Unbinned angular analysis of

 \section{Unbinned angular analysis of \BDlnu}

-\comm{In this section, following the method introduced in~\cite{emizh}, we investigate the sensitivity of the new physics in the unbinned method.
+{In this section, following the method introduced in~\cite{emizh}, we investigate the sensitivity of the NP in the unbinned method.
 The Belle analysis is limited to the binned analysis as of today, while once higher statistics will be available, a possibility of the unbinned analysis will open.
 The unbinned analysis, with full kinematical information, unlike the binned method which uses only integrated one dimension information, should provide a more detailed information.
-In this section, we investigate the unbinned method to explore what new information we can obtain comparing to the binned method which is studied in the previous section. }
+In this section, \cn{we investigate how the unbinned method may provide additional information with respect to the binned method studied in the previous section.} }

-\comm{As unbinned data is not available from Belle, we synthesise the data first: we use all the fitted parameters by Belle experiment in~\cite{belle19} (form factors and $V_{cb}$) as truth values, and reproduce the differential decay rate of \BDlnu decay.
+{As unbinned data is not available from Belle, we synthesise the data first: we use all the fitted parameters by Belle experiment in~\cite{belle19} (form factors and $V_{cb}$) as truth values, and reproduce the differential decay rate of \BDlnu decay.
 Then, to compensate for the limited statistics, we first separate the data in $w$ bins of 10 equal intervals.
-Then, for each $w$ bin, we investigate the fully unbinned distribution of the 3 angles ($\cos\theta_v, \cos\theta_\ell, \chi$).
+Then, for each $w$ bin, we use the 3D unbinned distribution ($\cos\theta_v, \cos\theta_\ell, \chi$).
 This is the same strategy applied for the $P_i^{(\prime)}$ measurements at LHCb in~\cite{lhcbp5}. }

-\comm{Comparing to our study in~\cite{emizh}, we have three new inputs for this work; i) we use new lattice data introduced in Section~\ref{sec:lattice}, ii) the new physics model includes not only right-handed current but also psudoscalar and tensor terms, iii) we include the branching ratio to the fit.
-The point iii) is important in order to determine the new physics parameters (i.e. $C_{\rm V_R, P, T}$) and $V_{cb}$ simultaneously.
-In our previous work, we attempted to use the number of signal of \BDlnu process for this purpose, but to compare its theoretical predictions to the experimental value, it requires experimental efficiency, which was not so easy to obtain.
+{Comparing to our study in~\cite{emizh}, we have three new inputs for this work; i) we use new lattice data introduced in Section~\ref{sec:lattice}, ii) the NP model includes not only right-handed current but also pseudoscalar and tensor terms, iii) we include the branching ratio to the fit.
+The latter point is important in order to determine the NP parameters (i.e. $C_{\rm V_R, P, T}$) and $V_{cb}$ simultaneously.
+In our previous work, we attempted to use the number of signal of \BDlnu process for this purpose, but to compare its theoretical predictions to the experimental value, it would require the knowledge experimental efficiency.
 Using the branching ratio provides a much simpler solution. }